How to Find Marijuana Stocks to Buy

 - Effective executive leadership.

 A perfect example of a company that hits both of these marks is Curaleaf Holdings (OTC: CURLF).
 There’s a lot to like about Curaleaf.
-One of the ways Curaleaf got on our radar is by boasting the highest revenue of any cannabis company operating in the U.S. It’s also making moves to expand its operations into Europe.
-Both of these developments show that Curaleaf is in a particularly strong position compared with its competition.
+One of the ways Curaleaf got on our radar is by boasting the highest revenue of any cannabis company operating in the U.S. It’s also expanded operations into Europe.
+Both of these developments show that Curaleaf is in a particularly strong position compared with the competition.

-On top of its sizable market share, Curaleaf recently promoted new blood to the position of CEO.
+On top of its sizable market share, Curaleaf promoted an executive with a proven track record to the position of CEO last year.
 New CEO Joseph Bayern has been in the cannabis space for a number of years.
 But before that, he worked with the likes of the Dr Pepper Snapple Group, Cadbury and Author Solutions.
 He also helped navigate the super-fancy artesian water company VOSS away from the edge of bankruptcy.
 In the process, he helped the company triple its revenue.
-So just imagine what he can do with a company that’s flush with cash…
+So just imagine what he can do with a company that’s flush with cash… Well, we’re starting to see it in a new array of product announcements.

 A savvy, chance-taking CEO with a huge share of the market bodes extremely well for Curaleaf and its investors… even if it is operating on the margins of legality in a country with contradictory laws regarding what it produces.
 These are exactly the kinds of things folks want to see when looking for marijuana stocks to buy.